Deep-Spark/DeepSparkHub/nlp/llm/ChatGLM2-6b-sft/README.md

-# ChatGLM2-6B SFT
+# ChatGLM2-6B SFT (DeepSpeed)

 ## Model description

 This warehouse realizes the fine-tuning of ChatGLM2-6B model based on P-Tuning v2.
 P-Tuning v2 can reduce the number of parameters that need to be fine-tuned to 0.1% of the original, and then run with a minimum of 7GB of video memory through model quantization, Gradient Checkpoint and other methods

 ## Step 1: Installation